 8 killed in east China chemical plant explosion, fire

-Eight people have been killed and five injured in an explosion and fire at a chemical plant in eastern China's Shandong province.
-The official Xinhua News Agency said the accident was triggered by an explosion of a liquefied gas tanker in a loading area at the Linyi Jinyu Petrochemical Co.
+Eight people were killed and nine injured in an explosion and fire Monday at a chemical plant in eastern China's Shandong province, local authorities and media reports said.
+The accident was triggered by an explosion of a liquefied gas tanker in a loading area at the Linyi Jinyu Petrochemical Co.

 Start the conversation, or Read more at NewsOK.com.